ropinout/ropinout/README.md

 But I am trying to increase my abilities ( if laziness allows )

 ## What I've done so far
-I ported Druidian for my phone Battery and touchscreen not work ) <br>
+I ported Droidian for my phone ( Battery and touchscreen not work ) <br>
 ...